mikegoatly/Mappit/README.md

 ### Type construction
 * **Constructor initialization**, including constructors that only cover some of the properties.
 Any remaining properties will be initialized via their setters.
 * **Missing properties on the target type** - by default you'll get compile-time errors, but can opt in to ignore them.
+* Support for both structs and classes, including records.

 ## Getting started